How to Paint Bathroom Floor Tiles

-If you’ve ever stared at your outdated tile and wished you could change it without demolition or a huge budget, painting bathroom floor tiles is a game-changer.
+If you’ve ever stared at outdated tile and wished you could change it without demolition or a huge budget, learning how to paint bathroom floor tiles is a game-changer.
 That’s exactly what I did in our basement bathroom.
 With the right primer, paint, and a simple tile stencil, I turned old beige tile into a fresh, patterned floor that looks custom without the cost of new tile.

-In this guide I’ll show you how to paint bathroom floor tiles step by step, primer, base coat, stenciling, and sealing—so you get a durable, pretty floor instead of a peeling paint disaster.
-This method works on most ceramic and porcelain tile, and I’ll share notes about vinyl and other surfaces as well.
+In this guide I’ll show you how to paint bathroom floor tiles step by step: primer, base coat, stenciling, and sealing.
+The result is a durable, pretty floor instead of a peeling paint disaster.
+This method works on most ceramic and porcelain tile, and I’ll share notes about vinyl and other surfaces too.

 Overhead view of painted and stenciled bathroom floor tiles in a small basement bathroom

-Cozy bathroom with a stenciled tile floor, black vanity with gold hardware, potted fern, round gold mirror, and black shower fixtures—styled with warm, layered decor.
+Cozy bathroom with a stenciled tile floor, dark vanity with gold hardware, potted fern, round gold mirror, and black shower fixtures styled with warm, layered decor

 In this post, I’ll show you exactly how to prep, paint, and stencil your own tile floors from start to finish.
-Whether you’re working with ceramic, porcelain, or even vinyl tiles, this project will walk you through everything you need to know about stenciling a floor.
+Whether you’re working with ceramic, porcelain, or even vinyl tiles, this project walks you through everything you need to know about stenciling a floor.

-How to Paint Tile Floors in a Bathroom: At a Glance
+How to Paint Bathroom Floor Tiles: At a Glance

 • Deep-clean and degrease the tile so primer and paint can actually bond.